Ray Walker (Australian rules footballer)

 Ray Walker (born 18 December 1941) is a former Australian rules footballer who played in the Victorian Football League (VFL).

 Walker played with Footscray as a back pocket.
 He was an excellent mark with a good football brain.

-Walker played 72 games for Footscray (1959–65), won the Walker won Footscray's 1963 best and fairest award and was selected to represent Victoria.
+Walker played 72 games for Footscray (1959–65).
+He won Footscray's 1963 best and fairest award and was selected to represent Victoria.

 In 1966 Walker moved to Tasmania to pursue coaching.
 He was a premiership captain coach during his six years in Tasmania.

 From 1972 to 1987 Walker worked as a commentator for Channel 9 and on ABC Radio.

 His football credentials include five years (1981–85) as a VFL state selector and three years as chairman of selectors for the Footscray Football Club.
 Walker was awarded life membership of the club in 1999.

 Walker is a current Bulldogs hall of fame selector.